 5 lessons I learned from ex-Salesforce users

-The availability and acceptance of SaaS model technologies, means that cloud apps, specifically cloud CRM apps, are big business.
-As the first to market, Salesforce maintains the majority share holding.
-However, the past 16 years have seen it languish in its position as top dog.
+The availability and acceptance of SaaS model technologies mean that cloud apps, specifically cloud CRM apps, are big business.
+As the first to market, Salesforce maintains the majority shareholding.
+However, the past 16 years have seen it languish in its position as a top dog.
 What is it they say?
 Complacency is the enemy of empires.